oroinc/documentation/book/data_api.rst

 DELETE
 ------

 DELETE is quite easy to understand.
-It is used to **delete** a resource identified by filters or *Id*.
+It is used to **delete** a resource identified by filters or ID.

-On successful deletion,  HTTP status 204 (No Content) returns with no response body.
+On successful deletion, the HTTP response staus code 204 (No Content) returns with no response body.

 .. hint::